 A stainless steel container is heavier than a resin container.
 If the container contains contents or is made to withstand pressure, it will be much heavier.
+In such stainless containers, it is common to move by using a cart or attaching caster legs.

+But isn’t it a little irritating when casters don’t move the way you want them to?
 In fact, there are several different types of casters on the basis of their movement, and the workability can be improved greatly by selecting them according to different usages.

 This article explains the combination and arrangement of “Flexible Casters” and “Fixed Casters” among various types of casters according to the usage.